I recently stumbled upon Secret Millionaires’ Club and asked myself Is Secret Millionaires’ Club A Scam?

 Fourth: Now you end up on another page with a different video presented by a guy supposedly named “Sam Johnson”.

-Keep in mind, we don’t know who faceless “Sam Johnson”is.
+Remember that we don’t know who faceless “Sam Johnson” is.
 “Sam” directs you to fill out another form.

 You’re cookin’ with grease now, buddy!